Medicare is a health insurance program for people:

 TRICARE For Life

-When you have Medicare Parts A and B, you will be covered by TRICARE For Life, TRICARE's Medicare-wraparound coverage available to all Medicare-eligible TRICARE beneficiaries, regardless of age or place of residence.
+When you have Medicare Parts A and B, you're covered by TRICARE For Life.

 US Family Health Plan

 If you're already enrolled in the US Family Health Plan when you become eligible for Medicare at age 65 (US Family Health Plan coverage beginning before September 2012), you can stay enrolled as long as there is no break in coverage.